 Each Market Participant that is a Load Serving Entity (LSE) has a Load Ratio Share of PJM's total load.
-Most commonly used in settlement calculations is the hourly ratio share of real-time load (excluding transmission losses).
+Most commonly used in settlement calculations is the hourly ratio share of real-time load (excluding transmission losses and net of operating Behind the Meter Generation, but not to be less than zero).
 This calculated ratio is then applied accordingly in each applicable billing statement line item.